Zdenka Grossmannová

-Zdenka Grossmannová (born 17 November 1965 in Jindřichův Hradec) is a Czechoslovak-Czech slalom canoeist who competed from the early 1980s to the mid-1990s.
+Zdenka Grossmannová (born 17 November 1965 in Jindřichův Hradec) is a Czech slalom canoeist.
+She competed for Czechoslovakia and the Czech Republic from the early 1980s to the mid-1990s.
 She won two medals in the K1 team event at the ICF Canoe Slalom World Championships with a silver in 1991 and a bronze in 1989.

 Grossmanová also finished seventh in the K1 event at the 1992 Summer Olympics in Barcelona.